Hakata Bay: History

 In April 1336, at Tadara-no-hama on the bay, Ashikaga Takauji led a force against the Kikuchi clan, allies of Go-Daigo, led by Kikuchi Taketoshi.
 Victorious, Takauji "at one stroke the Ashikaga leader became virtually master of Kyushi."

-Jesuit missionary Francis Xavier Passed Hakata on the way from Hirado to Kyo.
+Jesuit missionary Francis Xavier passed through Hakata on the way from Hirado to Kyo.

-Through the Edo period (1603-1868), Hakata handled only for domestic trade, as international trade or travel was forbidden by the Tokugawa shogunate except at designated ports.
+Through the Edo period (1603–1868), Hakata handled only for domestic trade, as international trade or travel was forbidden by the Tokugawa shogunate except at designated ports.
 Hakata reopened to international trade in 1899.
 Following the end of World War II, this was one of the primary ports through which Japanese soldiers and civilian residents of the colonies were repatriated.
 Hakata remained an important port throughout the post-war period, and still serves this function today.